vmarko10/faq-api/README.md

  - like or dislike an answer<br>

 The question categories are static.<br>
 For testing, there are 2 user in the database you can use.
-There are some question, answer and like/dislike registered to them, so you can request them already.<br>
+There is a question, answer and like/dislike registered in the db, so you can request it already.<br>
 For request data, you don't need to be signed in, only for the post actions.<br>

 The 2 test users:<br>